 Mike Huling joins the Holy Cross baseball coaching staff in the 2014-15 season for his first year at the school.
-He will be responsible for coaching the hitting and baserunning for the Saints.
+He will be responsible for coaching the hitting and outfield for the Saints.

 Huling comes to Holy Cross from Bowling Green State University in the Mid-American Conference where he served as a baseball assistant coach for two years.
 At BGSU, Huling mentored four All-MAC selections and been part of the 2013 Mid-American Conference Tournament champion and NCAA Regional team.